Tess Richey's mother, sisters sue police, killer over anguish caused by her murder

 “Had there been more patrols and had there been a proper warning, this could have made a difference,” Smitiuch said.

-In response to public outcry over the police service’s handling of missing persons cases in the city’s Church-Wellesley neighbourhood, the Toronto Police Services Board has ordered an external review to probe how Toronto police investigate disappearances.
+In response to public outcry over the police service’s handling of missing persons cases in the city’s Church-Wellesley neighbourhood, the Toronto Police Services Board has ordered an external review of how the service handles missing persons cases.

-A new missing persons unit, managed by the Toronto Police Service's homicide unit, was also subsequently established.
+A new missing persons unit, managed by the homicide unit, was also subsequently established.

 In the lawsuit filed by Richey’s family, bar Crews & Tangos is accused of over-serving the 22-year-old on the night she was murdered, causing her to become “seriously and dangerously impaired.”